 Cost per page is the dollar value you will be spending per page to print a document.
 To determine the cost per page for a particular printer, check the printer’s cartridge yield.
 Cartridges with a higher page yield are generally more efficient in the long term.
 We’ll illustrate this by breaking down the cost per page of an HP ink cartridge and compare it to a Brother toner cartridge.

-A standard yield HP 63 black ink cartridge offers a yield of 190 pages and sells on Staples for $18.99*.
-Cost per page is calculated by dividing the page yield by the cost of the ink cartridge, offering a cost per page of 9.9 cents.
+An original brand standard yield HP 63 black ink cartridge offers a yield of 190 pages and sells for $19.99*.
+Cost per page is calculated by dividing the page yield by the cost of the ink cartridge, offering a cost per page of 10 cents.

-The high yield HP63XL black ink cartridge is priced higher at $35.99 but offers more prints.
-Given a yield of 480 pages, the cost per page is slightly better at 7.4 cents.
+The high yield original HP63XL black ink cartridge is priced higher at $37.99 but offers more prints.
+Given a yield of 480 pages, the cost per page is slightly better at 7.9 cents.

 Laser toner cartridges, like the Brother TN850 cost more than your typical ink cartridge but they print a lot more too.
-Staples sells the TN850 for $106.99 and yields 6,000 pages, or cost of 1.7 cents per page.
+The original TN850 sells for $106.99 and yields 6,000 pages, or cost of 1.7 cents per page.
 The TN880 super high yield is about 15 dollars more and prints 12,000 pages at 1-cent cost per page.